MITLibraries/archivesspace-api-python-scripts/README.md

 ###getResources.py

 ###getSingleRecord.py
+This GET script retrieves a single ArchivesSpace record based on the record's 'uri,' which is specified in the 'endpoint' variable on line 13.

 ###postNew.py
-This post script will post new records to a generic API endpoint based the record type, 'agents/people' in this example .
+This POST script will post new records to a generic API endpoint based the record type, 'agents/people' in this example .
 This script can be modified to accommodate other data types (e.g. 'repositories/[repo ID]/resources' or 'agents/corporate_entities').
 It requires a properly formatted JSON file (specified where [JSON File] appears in the 'records' variable on line 13) for the particular ArchivesSpace record type you are trying to post.

 ###postOverwrite.py
-This post script will overwrite existing ArchivesSpace records based the 'uri' and can be used with any ArchivesSpace record type (e.g. resource, accession, subject, agent_people, agent_corporate_entity, archival_object, etc.).
+This POST script will overwrite existing ArchivesSpace records based the 'uri' and can be used with any ArchivesSpace record type (e.g. resource, accession, subject, agent_people, agent_corporate_entity, archival_object, etc.).
 It requires a properly formatted JSON file (specified where [JSON File] appears in the 'records' variable on line 13) for the particular ArchivesSpace record type you are trying to post.

 ###searchArchivalObjectsByResource.py
-A script to extract all of the archival objects associated with a particular resource.
+A GET script to extract all of the archival objects associated with a particular resource.
 To set the resource you want to search for, adjust the 'resourceNumber' variable on line 13